 However, stress at work shouldn’t always be chalked up to an approaching deadline or difficult coworkers.
 Sometimes, the workplace itself can be a serious threat to a person’s health.
 One way to find some relief is to take a stress leave to cope with severe stress and mental health issues – but what exactly are your rights in the eyes of the law?

 What Are Your Rights To A Stress Leave?

 Stress leave is an extended period of time where an employee takes off work to deal with and recover from a serious stress-related illness or injury, typically a mental illness.
 Laws regarding stress leaves vary state by state, as well as at the federal level, so it is important to contact your state’s department of labor if you are considering requesting a stress leave.

-Due to the increasing harmful effects of workplace stress to the employees, the government implemented the Revised Family and Medical Leave Act or FMLA.
-Under the FMLA, employees who claim leave based on their own medical condition such as “stress", must show that the leave is: (1) the result of a serious health condition and (2) that said condition makes the employee unable to perform the functions of his or her job.
+Legally, employees’ rights to a stress leave depend on whether or not the company they work for is covered by the Family and Medical Leave Act (FMLA).
+FMLA “entitles eligible employees of covered employers to take unpaid, job-protected leave for specified family and medical reasons.”
+Under the FMLA, employees who claim leave based on their own medical condition such as “stress,” must show that the leave is: (1) the result of a serious health condition and (2) that said condition makes the employee unable to perform the functions of his or her job.

 Filing for an FMLA leave only requires notice to the employer.
-A leave request 30-day notice must be sent to the employer in order for the leave to be approved.
+A 30-day written notice must be sent to the employer in order for the stress leave to be approved.
 Also, medical certification must be submitted to the employer.
 A medical practitioner must attest that the employee suffers from a serious medical condition and explain how such condition impairs the employee’s ability to perform his work.
 The report must also include the required treatment.
 This certification can either be issued by the employee’s physician or a mental health specialist.